Doctor of Occupational Therapy Degree

 Innovative Teaching Approach

 The OTD program at UM-Flint utilizes a learner-centered teaching approach, which incorporates authentic educational activities and experiences.
 This transformative approach empowers students to build their confidence and patient-centered health care practice through active hands-on learning in labs, clinics, and community settings.
 This includes inter-professional educational opportunities with our prestigious Doctor of Physical Therapy and other health professional programs.
 You have the opportunity to participate in HEART, a pro bono student-run PT and OT clinic for our local community.
-We also currently have students living in a senior living facility through the Intergenerational Living Experience.

 The Michigan Advantage